Skip to content

 The Operator provides you a choice between two replication types:

-• Asynchronous replication means that write is completed on the primary and is not influenced by the replicas themselves.
+• Asynchronous replication means that a write is completed on the primary and is not influenced by the replicas themselves.
 After completion of its changes, the primary populates the binary log with the data modification or the actual statement.
 Then the replica executes each change on its own database and obtains consistent set of data.

 Both replication types have their pros and cons.

 Asynchronous replication is faster.
-Also, you can distribute read and write requests of your application to different instances.
-From the other hand, it can be less reliable in terms of consistency: replicas may lag behind the primary instance, impacting any applications that depend on real-time data.
+Also, you can distribute read requests of your application to different instances.
+On the other hand, it can be less reliable in terms of consistency: replicas may lag behind the primary instance, impacting any applications that depend on real-time data.
 Also, some transaction committed on the primary instance may not be available on replicas if the primary fails.
 Finally, asynchronous replication doesn’t allow you scaling write requests horizontally, leaving vertical scaling (primary instance RAM and CPU increase) as the only available option.

 Proxy solution used by the Operator for the database cluster depends on the replication type used in the cluster.
 HAProxy can be used with both replication types, while MySQL Router can be used with Group Replication.

-Last update: 2024-08-08
+Last update: 2025-10-08